New York City Travel Guide

 Address: New York City

-Going to the theatre is one of the most popular tourist events in New York and the shows on Broadway are world famous, boasting some of the best in the world from blockbuster musicals to intense personal drama.
-There are ongoing shows that have been running for years, such as The Lion King, Phantom of the Opera, Chicago and A Chorus Line.
+Going to the theatre is one of the most popular tourist events in New York and the shows on Broadway are world famous, boasting some of the best productions in the world from blockbuster musicals to intense and intimate dramas.
+There are ongoing shows that have been running for years, such as The , , and .
+Newer, edgier shows play off-Broadway, and may provide just as much entertainment at slightly lower prices.
 This is one way to experience part of the American dream, even if only on vacation.
+There is something to entertain people of all ages!<br /><br />

 Times Square

-Though it's just an intersection at the corner of Broadway and 42nd Street, Times Square has achieved iconic status, representing, in a single frame, the hive of activity that is New York City.
+Though it's ultimately just an intersection at the corner of Broadway and 42nd Street, Times Square has achieved iconic status, representing, in a single frame, the hive of activity that is New York City.
 Flashing advertisements and huge billboards produce a headache-inducing but memorable sight.
-Times Square has been used in countless films, television and literature.
+Times Square has been used in countless films, television programs and literature.
 It is the base for ABC's Good Morning America programs and MTV's popular Total Request Live.
-Annually hundreds of thousands gather on New Year's Eve in the square to revel and see the infamous ball-dropping ceremony.
+Annually hundreds of thousands gather on New Year's Eve in the square to revel and see the famous ball-dropping ceremony.
+In 2009 Times Square was closed to traffic, and visitors can now enjoy strolling and sitting at their leisure, without worrying about getting hit by New York City's notorious taxis.<br /><br />

 Rockefeller Centre